 To achieve an indigo color, combine red and blue soap-safe dyes (about 10 drops each).

 Stir the Melted Soap

-Gently stir the melted soap to completely incorporate the fragrance and completely blend the color.
+Gently stir the melted soap to completely incorporate the fragrance and color.

 Don't stir too hard or you'll get bubbles in the soap.